Shikamaru Nara: In Naruto

-Shikamaru's first major appearance in the series is during the Chunin Exams; once every two years, Genin take part in them to advance their ranks.
+Shikamaru's first major appearance in the series is during the Chunin Exams; held twice a year, Genin take part in them to advance their ranks.
 He is part of Team 10 alongside Choji Akimichi and Ino Yamanaka.
 He is a highly unenthusiastic person, and he attempts to go through life with minimum effort.
 Contrary to his lazy tendencies, Shikamaru is extremely intelligent; his teacher, Asuma Sarutobi, determined that Shikamaru's IQ was over 200.
 Shikamaru's abilities are based on the Shadow Imitation Technique (影真似の術, Kagemane no Jutsu), the signature technique of his clan, with which he merges his shadow with an opponent's shadow, making them immobilized and forced to mimic Shikamaru's movements.
 As the series progresses, Shikamaru becomes able to manipulate his shadow in new ways.
 By Part II of the series, Shikamaru is capable of utilizing multiple shadow-based techniques at once and can lift his shadow from the ground in order to interact with physical objects; for instance, he can pierce enemies with the shadow tendrils or use them to throw weapons.

 Shikamaru approaches the exams with a sense of apathy; when he battles the Sunagakure ninja Temari, he defeats her but forfeits his match to her, due to his chakra being low.
 Despite this loss, he is the only ninja among his peers to be promoted to the rank of Chunin, as the overseers of the exams were impressed by the insight and intelligence he demonstrated against Temari.
 As a Chunin, Shikamaru is appointed the leader of a team to prevent Sasuke Uchiha from defecting to the village of Otogakure.
 Although Shikamaru's team manages to defeat the Otogakure ninja barring their way, Sasuke manages to escape.

 In Part II of the series, Shikamaru is assigned the task of locating two members of the criminal organization Akatsuki.
 While his team manages to find their targets, the immortal Akatsuki member Hidan kills Asuma Sarutobi during the course of the battle despite Shikamaru's best efforts.
 After Asuma's funeral, Shikamaru sets out with the surviving members of Team 10 to avenge their mentor with the aid of Kakashi Hatake.
 As the others deal with Hidan's partner Kakuzu, Shikamaru avenges Asuma by defeating Hidan and making sure the Akatsuki member's body is never found.
 Following the fight, Shikamaru vows to protect Kurenai Yuhi and Asuma's newborn daughter.
 He is later assigned to the Fourth Division alongside Temari and Choji.
 He is named a proxy general under Gaara.
 In the series epilogue, stating his personal desire during the series of final battles, Shikamaru becomes advisor to the Seventh Hokage Naruto Uzumaki after marrying Temari and gaining a son in Shikadai Nara.
+During Part 2 of Boruto, following Naruto's disappearance and presumed murder, for which Boruto was framed, Shikamaru serves de facto as the Eighth Hokage, without however having been officially inaugurated.